-Open the Notifications Panel and touch , You can then view and rearrange the desired items on the Quick Settings menu.
-To set more items to be displayed on the Notifications panel, touch .
+Open the Notifications Panel, scroll the Quick Settings bar to the left, and touch .
+You can then view and rearrange the desired items on the Quick Settings menu.
+To set more items to be displayed on the Notifications Panel, touch the checkmark option next to each item.

-Indicator icons on the Status Bar
+Notification icons on the Status Bar

-Indicator icons appear on the Status Bar at the top of the screen to report missed calls, new messages, calendar events, device status and more.
+Notification icons appear on the Status Bar at the top of the screen to report missed calls, new messages, calendar events, device status and more.